Fälensee is a beautiful mountain lake squeezed between mountains. The hike to this lake is really nice and rewarding in the end.

 Where is Fälensee

 As mentioned before, you need to get to Brülisau, this is the closest bigger location to Fälensee.
-Brülisau is a small Swiss Alps village with couple of restaurants and hotels.
-But it’s very small, do not expect too much services in there.
+Brülisau is a small Swiss Alps village with a couple of restaurants and hotels.
+But it’s very small, do not expect too many services there.

-You can reach Brülisau with a train/bus connections from Zürich or any other location in Switzerland.
+You can reach Brülisau with train/bus connections from Zürich or any other location in Switzerland.

 Brülisau doesn’t have a train connection, so you will have to cover the last kilometers with buses.
 You will have to leave the train in Appenzel and go to Appenzel Steinegg bus stop and once again from there go to Brülisau, your final destination.
 The whole trip from Zürich should take around 2h 20 minutes, but always be sure to check the latest information, time schedules and prices here: Swiss trains and buses connections.
 Once you get there, head to the forest, hike begins there.

 Now, with a car, it’s much easier.
 You need to go to Brülisau and then go to the total end of this village, right to the forest.
 Right next to the entrance to the forest, there’s a private parking lot where for 5 CHF you can park for the whole day.
 Address: the end of Pfannenstielstrasse.
 Be aware, that you need cash, no card payments.
 You just put 5 CHF into the provided box there and leave the car.

 I must mention, that right next to the parking lot there’s a cable car station which can take you 400 meters higher.
 If you wish to get faster to the mountains and hike up there, you can definitely use it.

 The station works from May till the end of October, every day from 8.00 till 18.00.
 The price for back and forth is 25 CHF and as I find out from their official information: you must have cash for this as well, no card payments.
 Check all their latest information here: AlpsSigel cable car station.